hayleyrobin/I-Am-Rich/README.md

 # I-Am-Rich
-Use SwiftUI for simple app using stacks and images.
+Use SwiftUI for simple app using stacks and images from the AppBrewery.